All Saints Church, Darton: History

-The elderly oak bell frame installed in 1759, which housed six Whitechapel bells, had seriously deteriorated by 1960 and was replaced with a modern steel frame in 1998-99.
+The elderly oak bell frame installed in 1759, which housed six Whitechapel bells, had seriously deteriorated by 1960 and was replaced with a modern steel frame in 1998–99.
 This frame should remain secure and safe for years to come.

-The friars who completed this building in 1517, and the prior who donated the Mary Magdalene stained glass window in 1526, all became redundant twelve years later, when on the 21st November 1538 Henry VIII's commissioners dissolved the Priory of Monk Bretton.
+The friars who completed this building in 1517, and the prior who donated the Mary Magdalene stained glass window in 1526, all became redundant twelve years later, when on 21 November 1538 Henry VIII's commissioners dissolved the Priory of Monk Bretton.

 Theft

 In 2015, the church was subject of a criminal investigation.
 The vicar of the church between 2007 and 2013 was accused of stealing £24,000 from the church by personally taking monies that were paid as part of Church of England wedding and funeral fees.
 The vicar was found guilty but absconded to Germany before sentencing, eventually handing himself in.
 He was subsequently sentenced to 2 years and 8 months in prison.